tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)
 			- IDEA: add auto_gen description to over-ride (like messy_handwriting)
 	- TBD: maybe a Seat or Bed in the Main Hall?
+	- TBD: create Seat class exit method ?
+		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?

 - IDEA: OpenMixIn, LockMixIn, ContainMixIn architecture ???
 	- Probably want to introduce this when I add size / weight / capacity to items and Recepticles??